justinb94/FreeDiscussions/packages/examples/HelloWorldPlugin/README.md

   `dotnet add package System.ComponentModel.Composition --version 6.0.0`

+- Check out this repository `git clone https://github.com/justinb94/FreeDiscussions.git`

-- Add reference to `FreeDiscussions.Plugin`
+- Add reference to `FreeDiscussions.Plugin`.

 ## 3. Create our plugin.

-The FreeDiscussions Client is looking for .DLL files containing a class which extends `FreeDiscussions.Plugin.Plugin`.
+The FreeDiscussions Client is looking for .DLL files containing a class which extends `FreeDiscussions.Plugin.BasePlugin`.

 ### 3.1 Create our plugin class

-In order for the client to find the plugin, we need to extend the `IPlugin` interfaces located in the `FreeDiscussions.Plugin.Plugin` namespace.
+In order for the client to find the plugin, we need to extend the `BasePlugin` class located in the `FreeDiscussions.Plugin.Plugin` namespace.

 For our plugin, we create a new class called `Plugin.cs`.